superfaceai/docs/docs/guides/run-use-case.md

 ```

 :::tip Offline Use
-To use capability without the use of Superface [remote registry](https://superface.ai/catalog).
-You have to import capabilities into project and ensure `super.json` has valid paths to your capabilities.
+To use use case without the use of Superface [remote registry](https://superface.ai/catalog).
+You have to import profiles with use cases into project and ensure `super.json` has valid paths to your profiles.

 <!-- TODO: link to offline use guide -->